keygen-sh/keygen-portal/SPEC.md

 ###### Events

 These represent webhook logs ala Stripe webhook logs, showing recently delivered webhooks for debugging purposes.
-Basic CRUD resource with a couple additional actions such as retry.
+Readonly resource with a couple additional actions such as retry.

 ##### Zapier